 Breakdown

-It is the status applicable when the meter is not functional, not working, damaged, broken, tempered etc. and the inspection officer cannot collect the meter reading.
+It is the status applicable when the meter is not functional, not working, damaged, broken, tempered etc and the inspection officer cannot collect the meter reading.

 Locked

 It is the status applicable when the inspection officer cannot collect the reading due to inaccessibility to meter, meter in the house or occupant not available, etc. This status covers all the scenarios when the meter is working fine but the reading cannot be taken.